isovalent/ebpf-docs/docs/linux/map-type/BPF_MAP_TYPE_PERF_EVENT_ARRAY.md

 ## Usage

 There are two different ways to use this map type.
-The first and most popular way is to allows programs to send arbitrary data, for example debug messages, network flows, parts of the program context, ect.
+The first and most popular way is to allows programs to send arbitrary data, for example debug messages, network flows, parts of the program context, etcetera.

 The second way is with the [bpf_perf_event_read](../helper-function/bpf_perf_event_read.md) and [bpf_perf_event_read_value](../helper-function/bpf_perf_event_read_value.md) helpers to allow tracing programs to read performance counters.

 ### Data transfer

-This usage scenario allows eBPF logic to piggy-back on the existing perf-subsystem implementation of ringbuffers to transfer data from the kernel to userspace.
+This usage scenario allows eBPF logic to piggy-back on the existing perf-subsystem implementation of ring-buffers to transfer data from the kernel to userspace.
 Sending data from an eBPF program is simple.
 Define a `BPF_MAP_TYPE_PERF_EVENT_ARRAY`, prepare some data to be sent, then call the [bpf_perf_event_output](../helper-function/bpf_perf_event_output.md) helper.

 Receiving this data on the userspace side will need to do some initial setup work.